dsrock000/syslib2024/week13_koha.md

 - Use the [Koha Manual](https://koha-community.org/manual//22.11/en/html/installation.html) to assist with setup

 ### Reflections
-- Assignment was challenging and rewarding this week
+- Assignment was challenging and rewarding this week.
+- Creating new server and installing everything was fairly easy, but I the manual didn't help configure Koha as much as I hoped.
-- Koha is complicated and not easy to learn
+- Koha is complicated and not easy to learn.
 - Koha Inventory was difficult to figure out on my own.
-I created records, but could never find them when searching.
+I created records, but could never find them again, even when searching.
 - I could spend many more hours trying to learn and test in Koha.
 Since I have no Library background, a lot of the terminology goes over my head.
+- I couldn't check out anything because none of the items I created ever showed up on searches.
+I couldn't remember the item bar codes to check out equipment either.
+- Something may not be setup right.
+I didn't understand what I was doing during Koha configuration.
+It started to come together once I started playing with Koha, but now I can't figure out what the issue could be.